captionpoint/captionpoint-plays/THE-ROOMMATE.md

 Amanda doesn't want you!
 So come back!
 (She hangs up.)
-(Shefinds a small box under things.)
+(She finds a small box under things.)
-(---
-## ROBYN:
-s ceramic dolls.)
+(Robyn's ceramic dolls.)
 (She takes one out.)
 (Emotion surges in her.)
 (She smashes the doll.)
 (That felt good.
 Another one.
 Another one.)
 (Then freezes.)
-(Inside the third doll is a smallplastic bag.)
+(Inside the third doll is a small plastic bag.)
 (The ceramic doll was stuffed with coke.)
-(Another one of ---
+(Another one of Robyn's businesses.)
-## ROBYN:
-s businesses.)
 (She smashes more dolls.
 More bags of coke.)
 (Coke and doll shards everywhere,)
-(Sharon is frozen in this moment of discov-ery.)
+(Sharon is frozen in this moment of discov- ery.) nnr/Cr,nOCC
-I I
+ 93
+11 .
 (The kitchen.)
 (Morning.)
 (A week later.)
 (SHARON sleeps in her kitchen.
 Filth has accumulated.
 Dishes are unwashed, maybe take-out cartons litter the floor, clothes strewn.
-The WWH London record has been playing on loop, but now the record spins and the needle scratches.)
+The WWII London record has been playing on loop, but now the record spins and the needle scratches.)
 (The phone rings.
 SHARON jolts awake.
 She looks terrible.
-Not entirely sober. lt goes to the answering machine.
+Not entirely sober.
+It goes to the answering machine.
 Sharon's recorded voice on the machine is perky and bright.)
 ANSWERING MACHINE.
 (Recording.)
-Hiii, you've reached Sharon, I'm so sorry I can't come to the phone right now but leave me a message at the beep!
+Hili, you've reached Sharon, I'm so sorry I can't come to the phone right now but leave me a message at the beep!
 Have a great day!
 SHARON'S SON.
 (Recording.)
 Mom.
 Hey.
 It's me.
 You home?
 (SHARON makes no move to answer it.)
 Haven't heard from you in a while.
 I mean that's cool, you must be